 The various types of bankruptcies all have a similar goal: to create an orderly framework for creditors and debtors to come to an arrangement that gives creditors the opportunity to receive some or all of their loan payments back and debtors the opportunity to regain control of debts that have spiraled out of control or to get a completely fresh start.

 To file for Chapter 7 bankruptcy, an individual must pass a means test proving their income is below average.
-The exact amount varies and changes over time, but in Pennsylvania, a family of four can generally not have a household income above $104,000.
+The exact amount varies and changes over time.

 There is a debt ceiling for Chapter 13 bankruptcy.
 The debtor cannot have more than $1.4 million in secured debts and $400,000 in unsecured debts.

 As mentioned previously, certain assets may be exempt from bankruptcy and cannot be collected by creditors.
 Debtors can choose whether to opt for the current federal or state exemptions.
 For most people, the federal exemptions are more generous and a better option.

 - $25,150 in home equity (the value of the property minus the outstanding mortgage and any liens)